Lillevang/team-topologies-feed/README.md

 ### Notes

-- This is **unoficcial** and not affiliated with the authors of Team Topologies
+- This is **unofficial** and not affiliated with the authors of Team Topologies
 - The service is designed for personal/home use (e.g. Synology NAS, Minflux, FreshRSS)